On financial market correlation structures and diversification benefits across and within equity sectors: Conclusion

 There are several avenues of potential future research.
 First, it would be interesting to consider a market consisting of more than a single asset class and to include asset classes such as fixed income, currencies, commodities, cryptocurrencies and other alternative asset classes.
 In particular, it would be interesting to see if the graph-theoretic approach is able to identify separate community behaviours based on different asset classes, and if these could be further broken down into underlying constituent groupings (such as equity sectors).
 Similarly, it would be interesting to extend the portfolio sampling to include other asset classes.
 It is possible (and quite likely) that including more asset classes is conducive in the diversification of portfolios and reduces the tendency for correlated collective portfolio behaviour.
 Second, one could study similar phenomena to that explored in this paper in different geographies.
 It is possible that in some countries, market dynamics may be more or less correlated than that of the US equity market.
+Third, one could employ different association measures under Pearson correlation, including parametric approaches that explicitly take into account the heavy tails of financial returns.
 Finally, one could extend the portfolio sampling procedure to consider portfolio returns, in addition to risk.
 This paper specifically deals with the concept of portfolio diversification from the standpoint of reducing collective behaviours.
 If one were to consider the returns (in addition to the risk) in various portfolio settings, this could potentially be of great interest to the community of financial market researchers.